Revolutionizing Ophthalmic Surgical Education with Virtual Reality

 So, what’s next for the Fidelis VR Simulator?

 Rustin: We’ve talked about the abilities of this device – the remote coaching, virtual instruction and communal training sessions for surgeons-in-training.
 These applications are going to be leveraged for truly positive work.
-As someone who's dedicated to education and training, I’m thrilled to see this first be available for Alcon’s Phaco Development (PD) program.
+As someone who's dedicated to education and training, I was thrilled to see Fidelis first be available for Alcon’s Phaco Development (PD) program, which offers sustainable cataract and patient care services to underserved communities.

 Finally, Rustin, could you tell us how you’ve personally seen this technology improve training outcomes?